mainmatter/playbook/project-flow/full-service/README.md

 ## Discovery

-In order to build an application that effectively achieves a particular objective for a client, we need first of all to understand what exactly that objective is.
+In order to build an application that effectively achieves a particular objective for a client, we firstly need to understand what exactly the objective is.
 We will work closely with the client in a workshop to identify answers to these questions:

 - what exactly is it that is currently lacking or that we are aiming to improve (e.g. customers having to call the client to configure the client's product specifically to their needs)?
 - who is going to use the application we are building? (e.g. the client themselves or their customers)
-- what should be the effect on the business once the solution is in place (e.g. increased sales via the client's website; reduced workload for the client's sales team)
+- what should the effect be on the business once the solution is in place (e.g. increased sales via the client's website; reduced workload for the client's sales team)